jessiemar-mar/jessiemar-portfolio/critique-by-design.md

 **2. Visualization Method**
 - Decision: Use a stacked bar chart with countries ranked from highest to lowest total cost, and bars divided into tuition and living segments labeled with values and percentages.
 Use green for yearly living costs and yellow for average yearly tuition fees to create a clear visual contrast between the two components.
 - Reasoning:
-o	A stacked bar chart supports side-by-side comparison while still showing the contribution of each cost component. o	Sorting by total cost makes it easy for audiences to see rankings clearly without needing to scan back and forth across a map. o	Labels and segment shares provide both absolute numbers and proportional context, helping students evaluate not just “how much” but also what matters most. o	The color contrast ensures the two data types are immediately distinguishable, reinforcing the breakdown and making the chart more accessible and visually intuitive.
+• A stacked bar chart supports side-by-side comparison while still showing the contribution of each cost component.
+• Sorting by total cost makes it easy for audiences to see rankings clearly without needing to scan back and forth across a map.
+•	Labels and segment shares provide both absolute numbers and proportional context, helping students evaluate not just “how much” but also what matters most.
+•	The color contrast ensures the two data types are immediately distinguishable, reinforcing the breakdown and making the chart more accessible and visually intuitive.

 **3. Context & Accuracy: Defining the Audience**
-- Decision: Clarify that the chart reflects costs for non-EU (international) students.
+- Decision: Update the title to clarify that the data reflects costs for non-EU (international) students by changing it to: “Total Annual Cost of Studying in Europe for Non-EU Students).”
 - Reasoning: EU residents often pay no tuition in many countries, so failing to specify the scope could mislead audiences into believing the data applies universally.
 Explicitly stating the scope:
 • Prevents misinterpretation.
 • Builds trust in the visualization by being transparent.